dhavalbhatt/D3-Visualizations/README.md

 ## Protein-Carbs-Calories-Steps
 Viz is located here: http://dataleaders.io/d3/sampled3-v2.html

+This Viz reflects dietery and caloric relationships during an experimental diet.

-This is a small dataset from a "friends" Jawbone (weareable fitness device.)
+Data was collected from a "friends" Jawbone (weareable fitness device.)
 The datapoints of interest are:

 1. Protein Consumed